obestwalter/tox-direct/README.md

 ## concept

 `tox-direct` is trying to be safe first and should also have the ability to degrade gracefully when `tox-direct` is not installed.
-To ensure this, no new key in `tox.ini` is introduced.
-It works purely over env name, command line parameters or environment variables.
+To request that an environment is run directly it can be requested via command line argument, environment or setting `direct = True` in a testenv.

 To be safe the following activities will be deactivated by default in direct runs: